-Different echo reduction techniques have recently been presented as promising tools for the mitigation of echoes or stray signals deriving from the surrounding environment in Near Field (NF) antenna measurement scenarios [1-6].
-These echo reduction techniques allow to improve the accuracy of measurement performed at lower frequencies and/or in outdoor environments as well as to reduce the impact of towers and supporting structures.
+In Near Field (NF) antenna measurement scenarios different echo reduction techniques [1-6] could be applied to enhance the accuracy of measurements, performed at lower frequencies and/or in outdoor environments as well as to reduce the impact of towers and supporting structures.

-A very promising echo reduction technique is based on the so called spatial or modal filtering.
-Such technique projects the measured field over a set of orthogonal and complete set of basis functions [1-2], [7, 8] and applies a filtering defined according to the AUT physical dimensions [1-2].
-In [5-6] it has been shown that, when the measurement is performed rotating the AUT and keeping the probe fixed, the effectiveness of the spatial/modal filtering can be sensibly improved locating the AUT in an offset position wrt the center of rotation.
-Unfortunately, the measurement of the AUT in an offset configuration requires the acquisition of a higher number of samples (oversampling).
-For example, in spherical NF geometry the minimum number of NF samples needed to correctly represent the AUT depends on the radius of the minimum sphere (Rmin) centered in the origin of the coordinate system and fully enclosing the AUT [8].
-If an offset is applied a higher number of samples are indispensable to ensure the same accuracy of the corresponding onset measurement with a consequent increase of the testing time (especially with single-probe systems).
+A very promising echo reduction technique is based on the so-called spatial or modal filtering.
+Such technique projects the measured field over a set of orthogonal and complete set of basis functions [1-2], [7, 8] and applies a filtering on the order of basis function defined according to the AUT physical dimensions [1-2].
+In [5-6] it has been shown that, when the measurement is performed rotating the AUT and keeping the probe fixed, the effectiveness of the spatial/modal filtering can be sensibly improved locating the AUT in an offset position with respect to the center of rotation.
+Unfortunately, the measurement of the AUT in an offset configuration requires the acquisition of a number of samples that is higher respect to the onset configuration.
+For example, in spherical NF geometry the minimum number of NF samples needed to correctly represent the AUT depends on the radius of the minimum sphere $(R{min})$ centered in the origin of the coordinate system and fully enclosing the AUT [8].
+If a displacement of the antenna with respect to the center of rotation is applied, a higher number of sampling points are needed to represent the antenna with the same accuracy of the corresponding onset measurement with the drawback of an increased testing time (especially with single-probe systems).

 An innovative spherical NF/FF transformation algorithm for offset measurements (Translated Spherical Wave Expansion - TSWE) has been recently proposed [9].
-The TSWE is based on the modification of the Spherical Wave Functions which are properly redefined in a new reference system located on the AUT rather than on the center of measurement sphere (as typically done) allowing to drastically reduce the number of samples with a consequent reduction of the testing time.
+The TSWE is based on the modification of the Spherical Wave Functions, which are properly redefined in a new reference system located on the AUT rather than on the center of the measurement sphere (as typically done) allowing to drastically reduce the number of samples with a consequent reduction of the testing time.